JunboShen/ENGG2760A-ESTR2018/README.md

 ## Course policies
 - Homework and project:
-  * Submit to our course site on Blackboard.
+  * Submit via Blackboard.
 You are automatically enrolled in the Blackboard course.
 We will create entries specifically for each item, and they will close automatically after the deadline.
+Marks will be available by end of weekend also on Blackboard.
   * Submit PDF files only.
 Other file format will be marked as zero.
+You can handwrite and scan as PDF, or simply write your solution using [LaTeX](https://www.latex-project.org/) (All our homework and solutions are written in LaTeX).
   * No late submission.
 No exception.
   * According to the University’s regulation, every assignment must be accompanied by a signed declaration of originality; submissions without it will receive zero mark.
   * The declaration form is available [here](http://www.cuhk.edu.hk/policy/academichonesty/Eng_htm_files_(2013-14)/declaration_en.doc).